RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     Under Apache, there are pitfalls with running two independent applications under mod_perl on the same server.
     These pitfalls can be alleviated with the mod_perl setting ``PerlOptions +Parent``.
-This setting makes sure that the applications uses their own dedicated Perl interpreter.
+This setting makes sure that the applications use their own dedicated Perl interpreter.
 Please check your Apache config files in the directory */etc/apache2/sites-enabled* and add the setting in case it is missing.

 After finishing the installation tutorial, please log in to the OTOBO Admin Area ``Admin -> Packages``